StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="61" />

 ## 6.1 Example of elderly people
 Some variables have **overlapping categories**.
 For example the age variable consists of ALT0517 (age 80 until 84) and ALT9080 (age 80 and elder).
-With the **pivot tool** the variable's values can be shown.
-In the code, the appropriate variable values have to be selected; for **people of age 80 or elder** ALT9080 has to be selected.
+With the **pivot tool** the variables' values can be shown.
+In the code, the appropriate variable values have to be selected; for **people of age 80 or elder** ALT9080 has to be chosen.
 Here he proportion of people of age 80 or elder per city quarter is calculated.

 <img src="images/6_ageLabels.PNG" width="539.7" height="435.4"/>